openstack-archive/dragonflow/doc/source/specs/selective_topo_dist.rst

 The idea is quite simple: each Dragonflow local controller subscribe topology info it's interested in from the sub-pub server.
-When topology changed, in addition to save it to the Dragonflow database, neutron plugin or Dragonflow local controller has to publish the change to the sub-pub server also.
-The sub-pub server then publishes the change to who that subscribe the change.
+When topology changed, in addition to save it to the Dragonflow database, neutron plugin or Dragonflow local controllers also publish the change to the sub-pub server.
+The sub-pub server then publishes the change to whom that subscribe the change.

 Publisher subscriber pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Selective topology distribution depends on the sub-pub function which is shown in the following diagram.
-When there is a topology change, for example, new port created by a tenant, a publisher(in this case, the Dragonflow neutron plugin) will publish this event together with detailed info of the new port to a Topic.
+When there is a topology change, for example, a new port is created by a tenant, a publisher(in this case, the Dragonflow neutron plugin) will publish this event together with detailed info of the new port to a topic.
 Every topic records a list of subscribers.
-On received a event from publisher, the topic will send the event to every subscribers in the list.
+On receiving an event from publisher, the topic will send the event to every subscribers in the list.
 For the port creating example, there may be many Dragonflow local controllers which have ports connecting to the same network with the new port.
 These local controllers care about changes of ports in the network and will subscribe change of this network by registering to the corresponding topic.
-These controllers will get notified by the topic when this new port is added.
+These controllers will get notified by the topic when this new port is created.

                                       +--------------+
                                   +---> Subscriber A |